Olga Kennard: Personal life and death

+In 1948, Kennard (then Weisz) married David Kennard, taking his surname.
+The couple had two daughters before they divorced in 1961.
+After the divorce, Olga Kennard brought up the girls by herself.

-Kennard was married to Sir Arnold Burgen, her second husband, until his death in May 2022.
-Her first husband was David Kennard, to whom she was married from 1948 to 1961, together having two daughters.
-Her niece is English actress Rachel Weisz.
+In 1994, Kennard married Sir Arnold Burgen; they remained married until his death in May 2022.

 After retirement, Kennard was appointed a trustee of the British Museum in 2004, a position held until 2012.

-She was an 'architecture aficionado' and lived in a Grade II listed house designed by Danish architect, Erik Sorensen.
+She was an 'architecture aficionado' and lived in a Grade II listed house designed by Danish architect Erik Sorensen.

 The National Portrait Gallery holds her portrait.

 Kennard died on 1 March 2023, at the age of 98.

+Kennard had two younger siblings, Judith and George Weisz.
+George Weisz was the father of the famous English actress Rachel Weisz.